 The answer is Yes, you can deposit someone else’s check in your account.
-However thee payee need to endorse the check over to you.
-In other words all they need is to ‘sign the check over to you’ by writing “Pay to” on the back of the check and sign it.
+However, the payee needs to endorse the check over to you.
+In other words, all they need is to “sign the check over to you” by writing “Pay to” on the back of the check and signing it.

-While somebody other than you is cashing the check some banks will require that you have your signature as well as the signature of the person who the check is written to, others requires the payee to provide a valid photo id proof for cashing the check.
+While somebody other than you is cashing the check some banks will require that you have your signature as well as the signature of the person to who the check is written, others require the payee to provide a valid photo id proof for cashing the check.

 If the check says ‘for deposit only’ or has the payee’s signature on it, you shouldn’t have any issues depositing it for someone else.
 Its good to note that because individual banks will set their own policies, this will be based on the bank in question.

 A third-party check is a name given to the cheque that you’ll deposit into your account.